Climate-Related Risk

 Metrics and Targets

-4 categories of actions: emission management, energy management, water stewardship, and environment management.
+4 pillars of actions: emission management, energy management, water stewardship, and environment management.
 SYSTEX sets short-, medium- and long-term goals respectively and corresponding measures and actions.

 • Key metrics